iremmkarahan/selenium-price-comparison-testng/README.md

-📊 Automated Price Comparison Using Selenium & TestNG
+📊 Price Comparison Automation

+(Java + Playwright + TestNG + @Factory)

-This project automates the comparison of a single product’s price across three different e-commerce websites.
+This project automates price comparison for the same product across multiple e-commerce websites using Playwright for Java and TestNG.
-Using Selenium WebDriver, TestNG, and the @Factory annotation, the framework generates one test instance per website for scalable and maintainable automation.

-After the tests run, a summary is produced showing:
+It dynamically generates one test per website, extracts prices, and produces a summary with:
-	•	Cheapest price
+	•	💰 Cheapest price
-	•	Most expensive price
+	•	💵 Most expensive price
-	•	Average price
+	•	📈 Average price
-	•	All collected prices
+	•	📝 Price list per website

+Playwright’s built-in auto-wait system makes the automation highly stable and faster than Selenium.

 ⸻

-Project Overview
+⚙️ How the Framework Works

-1. Test Generation (@Factory)
+🧩 1.
+Test Generation (@Factory)

-PriceCheckFactory creates a PriceCheckTest instance for each website, containing:
+PriceCheckFactory creates one test instance per website.
+Each instance contains:
 	•	Website name
 	•	Product URL
-	•	Price locator

-This makes the suite easy to extend to more sites.
+	•	Locator strategy (text=TL — ideal for Turkish e-commerce)

 ⸻

-2. Automated Price Extraction
+🕹️ 2.
+Playwright Price Extraction

 Each PriceCheckTest:
-	•	Launches Selenium WebDriver
+	1. Launches a Playwright browser
-	•	Opens the product page
+	2. Navigates to the product page
+	3. Locates the first element containing “TL”
-	•	Locates and extracts the displayed price
+	4. Cleans and parses the price into a number
-	•	Parses the numeric value
-	•	Stores it in PriceReport
+	5. Saves it into PriceReport

+Playwright auto-waits for elements, eliminating timing issues.

 ⸻

-3. Final Summary Report
+📊 3.
+Final Summary Report

-FinalReportTest runs after the entire suite completes and prints a clean, aggregated comparison.
+After all tests finish, FinalReportTest prints a clean summary:
+	•	Full list of collected prices
+	•	Minimum price
+	•	Maximum price
+	•	Average price

 ⸻

-▶️ How to Run

-Use Maven to execute all tests:
+▶️ Running the Tests

+To run the entire suite:

 mvn test

 ⸻

-🛠️ Technologies Used
+🛠️ Tech Stack

+Component	Technology
+Language	Java 23
-	•	Java
+Automation	Playwright for Java
-	•	Selenium WebDriver
-	•	TestNG
+Test Runner	TestNG
-	•	WebDriverManager
-	•	Maven
+Build Tool	Maven
+Pattern	TestNG @Factory (dynamic test generation)

 ⸻

-📌 Notes
-	•	Designed for easy expansion — add more sites by creating additional configurations.
-	•	Price parsing may require small adjustments depending on website currency format.
-	•	Locators should always be confirmed using browser DevTools.